METS-Programme/ugandaemr-usermanual/smc.md

 Search for and find the client -
 ![](SMC1.png)

-if not in the system already, registered him first (refer to the  entering client information section).
+If the client is not in the system already, registered him first (refer to the  entering client information section).

 Under "General Action", click the "Form Entry" link
 ![](SMC2.png)

-From the list, select "HMIS 035a Safe Male Circumcision Client Card" as shown below
+From the list that appears, select "HMIS 035a Safe Male Circumcision Client Card" as shown below
 ![](SMC3.png)

+### Facility information:
-Facility information: For the date, select Year, month and day, in that order using the Datepicker Note that all field with a red star (*) are **MUST ENTER** fields.
+For the "Date" field, select Year, month and day, in that order, using the Datepicker Note that all field with a red star "*" are "MUST ENTER" fields.
 ![](SMC4 .png)

 ### Client medical histrory